jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Story adapted from A Narrative of the Life of Frederick Douglass.
 Free on Project Gutenberg._

 ![old philosophy in a new world](/img\diagrams\techvolution-auld-douglas-sophia.jpg) _This is a diagram of the story.
 A technology comes with a philosophy.
-And each philosophy has its protagonists, antangonists, and extras.
-Sophia's choice makes a philosophy the ruling philosophy.
-She went with the flow, and thus became an extra in a dying philosophy, instead of a player god in a new one._
+And each philosophy has its protagonists, antangonists.
+Sophia took the easy route, she went with the flow, and thus became an extra in a dying philosophy, instead of a player god in a new one._

 ===